hydro

 params Object

-Parameters for the Muskingum-Cunge method, K (routing coefficient - determines weight given to previous storage) and X (X coefficient - difference between inflow and outflow rates)
+Parameters for the Muskingum-Cunge method, K (routing coefficient - determines weight given to previous storage) and X (X coefficient - difference between inflow and outflow rates), Dt (time step).

 Author: